 Apple’s advantage via iOS integration was well known last June.
 What wasn’t known is the unexpected boost they would get from the controversy around privacy with Facebook (which has now become a government investigation).
 Apple is making sure to underscore this difference.
 The Business Chat launch page says prominently, “Control what you share… the company can’t see personal information, like your name or phone number, unless you choose to share it for appointments or deliveries.”

 For Apple, this is the pay-off from years of investing in their credibility around privacy.
-And for Facebook, the negative sentiment has been growing for years as well (examples here and here).
+And for Facebook, the negative sentiment has been growing for years as well (examples in this blog post and in this post too).
 This will not be an easy fix for them.

 Apple added another feature which was a surprise: a “verification” badge so that you know you’re chatting with the real company.
 The trust issue goes hand-in-hand with the privacy issue.
 Consumers want to know if it’s really “Home Depot” that they’re talking to, and they want to control which information they get.

 This is reminiscent of Twitter’s verification badges.
-In fact, I proposed 3 years ago that Twitter add a special badge for customer service accounts.
+In fact, I proposed 3 years ago that Twitter adds a special badge for customer service accounts.

 No Bots Please

 Again, from the Apple Chat page: “Talk to a real person…Most often, your conversations will be with a live agent.
-You might get a fast, automated response for simple requests, but a real person will be available if needed.”
+You might get fast, automated responses for simple requests, but a real person will be available if needed.”

 I wonder how they’re enforcing that with the companies that are participating?
 Is this a solid commitment that Apple requires to get the certification badge, or just a suggestion?